-In early April, The Happy Foodie made its way to a leafy Belgravia, dappled in Spring sunlight to find out a little more about The Good Life Eatery and the two women behind it; Shirin Kouros and Yasmine Larizadeh.
+In early April, The Happy Foodie made its way to a leafy Belgravia, dappled in Spring sunlight, to find out a little more about The Good Life Eatery and the two women behind it, Shirin Kouros and Yasmine Larizadeh, who are also the authors of The Good Life Eatery cookbook.
 We arrived with empty bellies and sharpened pencils, ready to eat and find out as much as we could.
 Here’s what life is like inside The Good Life Eatery…

 So how did Yasmine and Shirin start The Good Life Eatery?